isidebisi/EmbeddedSystemsDesign/readme.md

 ## Practical Work 4

+All the exercices are completed: \
+2.2 CI-attached memory (3.5 points) \
+2.3 DMA to the CI-memory (8 points) \
+2.4 DMA from the CI-memory (6 points)

-The complete folder path for the Verilog code from the virtual_prototype are the following: \
+The complete folder path for the Verilog code from the virtual_prototype are the following:

 `modules/ramDma/verilog`